CyrilleFinet3/Control-of-light-sensor-with-DE0-Nano-SoC/README.md

 The slave address of the light sensor is coded on 7 bits:"0100011".
 The opecode is explained in the instruction set architecture of the device and defines the type of resolution (Low, Mid, High) and if the measurement is made once or continuously.

-### VHDL codes
+### 2) VHDL codes

 The project included 2 main codes in VHDL:

 * The I2C master driver (I2C_M.vhd) which defines the state machine of the I2C protocol.
-The visualization of the state machine can be found with the following link: https://forum.digikey.com/t/i2c-master-vhdl/12797
-* The Light bloc (light.vhd) that uses the I2C driver and transfers the data to two output registers of 8 bits for the software
+* The Light bloc (light.vhd) that uses the I2C driver and transfers the data to two output registers of 8 bits for the software.
+Testbenches are also included to verify that the codes are working properly.

+## 2.a) I2C master driver

+## 2.b) Light bloc

 Testbenches are also included to verify that the codes are working properly.